MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/migration-roadmap-microsoft-365.md

 [![Image for the end of support for Office 2010 clients and servers and Windows 7 poster](../media/microsoft-365-overview/office2010-windows7-end-of-support.png)](../downloads/Office2010Windows7EndOfSupport.pdf)

-This one-page poster is a quick way to understand the various paths you can take to prevent Office 2010 client and server products and Windows 7 from reaching end of support, with preferred paths and resulting destination support in Microsoft 365 Enterprise highlighted.
+This one-page poster is a quick way to understand the various paths you can take to prevent Office 2010 client and server products and Windows 7 from reaching end of support, with preferred paths and resulting destination support in Microsoft 365 for enterprise highlighted.

 You can [download this poster](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/microsoft-365/downloads/Office2010Windows7EndOfSupport.pdf) and print it in letter, legal, or tabloid (11 x 17) formats.

-## How Microsoft does Microsoft 365 Enterprise
+## How Microsoft does Microsoft 365 for enterprise

-See how IT experts at Microsoft migrated the company to Microsoft 365 Enterprise with these resources:
+See how IT experts at Microsoft migrated the company to Microsoft 365 for enterprise with these resources:

 - [Deploying and updating Microsoft Microsoft 365 Apps for enterprise](https://www.microsoft.com/itshowcase/Article/Content/757/Deploying-and-updating-Microsoft-Office-365-ProPlus)
 - [Microsoft migrates 150,000 mailboxes to Exchange Online](https://www.microsoft.com/itshowcase/Article/Content/577/Microsoft-migrates-150000-mailboxes-to-Exchange-Online)